 Configuring ACH Transfer Payment Account in Global Settings

-In order to set up your business for accepting ACH transfer payments, Core uses a configuration wizard in Global Settings > ePayments to help you gather and organize the information from both Plaid and Stripe to set up an ACH online payment account.
-Check out Core Help for details on setting up the online payment accounts.
+In order to set up your business for accepting ACH transfer payments, CORE uses a configuration wizard in Global Settings > ePayments to help you gather and organize the information from Stripe to set up an ACH online payment account.
+Check out CORE Help for details on setting up the online payment accounts.

-After configuring your Plaid and Stripe accounts, you can specify a bank account, expense account, and other account details.
+After configuring your Stripe account, you can specify a bank account, expense account, and other account details.
 You can also decide if you’d like to charge the Stripe processing fee to your clients or not.
-Since you cannot associate this payment account with any invoice until you receive that approval from Plaid, the option to activate this payment account is disabled until you confirm that you received their confirmation email.
 Manage this payment account or add more payment accounts using the Add Payment Account option.